How do I send a blockchain asset? (Bitcoin, Ethereum, etc.)

 Just like traditional bank transfers, Exodus needs the address you want to send to.
 This address is similar to a bank account number.
 You can request an address from the person you want to send Ethereum to or enter your other Ethereum address from another wallet.

-Blockchain addresses are a long string of characters.
-Because it is easy to mistype a character, the best practice is to copy the Ethereum address to your clipboard and paste it into the to field.
+Important Note: Blockchain addresses are usually a long string of random characters.
+Because it is easy to mistype a character, the best practice is to copy the Ethereum (or any other) address to your clipboard and paste it into the to field.
 Alternatively, if you have a QR code you can click the QR code button located on the left side of the "to" field to scan the QR code.
 Exodus will then import the blockchain address from the QR code and insert it for you.

 Tripple check that the address is correct!
 Transactions on the blockchain are irreversible.